 - ECP funds must be for capital improvement.
-Construction management and project management cannot exceed 15 percent of the total construction costs.
-Eligible jurisdictions may use in-kind services to meet all or part of the matching funds requirement.
-These services can include salaries and benefits for employees of the eligible jurisdiction who perform work on the project or programs.
-Only those employees' salaries and benefits working directly on the project will be considered for the matching requirement. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible.
+Construction management and project management cannot exceed 15 percent of the total construction costs. - ECP funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible.
 (For example, a homeowner association can apply for funding through an eligible agency if the proposed project is connected to a public facility.) - Reducing volume of surface flows is an integral factor of improving water quality, therefore, projects that have water-saving features (i.e., drip systems) are eligible for funding considerations.